Beam test results of the Intermediate Silicon Tracker for sPHENIX: Introduction

 We note that the INTT operational configuration used in the beam test was a prototype setup and differed slightly from the final configuration for the sPHENIX detector.
 In the beam test, a 40-centimeter flexible printed circuit (FPC)-based cable was used to transmit signals between the HDI and ROC during the measurements, except for one run used for the hit-detection efficiency study (as discussed in Section~\ref{sec_detection_effi}).
 In this run, a 1.3-meter prototype bus-extender (BEX) cable~\cite{cite_BEX_IEEE} was additionally connected to \ladder{1} following the FPC-based cable.
 This measurement was intended to assess the reliability of data transmission through the BEX.
 Data readout was performed using an FEM.
 In the final INTT setup, a \textmu-coaxial cable~\cite{INTT_ladder_NIM} and a shorter 1.11-meter bus-extender cable are employed for each HDI-to-ROC connection, with data read out by the FELIX board~\cite{Anderson_2016}.
-We also note that the bias voltage applied to the sensors during the beam test was 50 V, slightly below the full depletion voltage of approximately 62 V. For INTT during the sPHENIX data taking, a nominal operating bias voltage of 100 V is applied.
+We also note that the bias voltage applied to the sensors during the beam test was 50 V, slightly below the full depletion voltage of approximately 57 V. This was not an optimal configuration.
+Nevertheless, as will be discussed in Section~\ref{Analysis_and_results}, the impact on the performance presented in this paper (hit-detection efficiency, multiple track reconstruction, etc.) under a bias voltage slightly below the full depletion voltage is marginal.
+For INTT during the sPHENIX data taking, a nominal operating bias voltage of 100 V is applied.